Frequently asked questions

 How do I know if my social work program is accredited?

 Accreditation means that a separate organization has confirmed that the university’s program meets or exceeds accepted educational standards.
-The Canadian Association for Social Work Education accredits social work degrees at Canadian universities.
+The National Indigenous Accreditation Board and the Canadian Association for Social Work Education accredit bachelors and masters level social work degrees at Canadian universities.
 The Council for Social Work Education is the equivalent organization in the United States.
 Student members studying farther abroad should confirm that their school meets the accreditation standards in that region.
-Social service programs offered by community colleges or private career colleges are not considered equivalent to an accredited social work degree.
+Social service diplomas offered by community colleges or private career colleges are not considered equivalent to an accredited social work degree.
 If you’re still not sure, ask!

 Can I use my acceptance letter as proof of enrolment?